SALTR/saltr-unity-sdk/README.md

 ```

 The entry point is the `SaltrUnity` class.
 To instantiate it drag & drop SALTR prefab into your main scene.
-You will need to configure SALTR SDK settings via SALTR Config Tool included in SDK package.
+You will need to configure SALTR SDK settings via SALTR Config Tool, which is included in SDK package.

 ##API Reference
 Here is the [API Reference for the SDK](http://plexonic.github.io/api-reference-unity/).